Find Schools

 Find Schools Near

-Life As a Forest and Conservation Technician
+What Do Forest and Conservation Technician Do?

-Job Description: Provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
+Occupation Description Provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
 May compile data pertaining to size, content, condition, and other characteristics of forest tracts, under the direction of foresters; or train and lead forest workers in forest propagation, fire prevention and suppression.
 May assist conservation scientists in managing, improving, and protecting rangelands and wildlife habitats.

-A Day in the Life of a Conservation Technician
+Life As a Conservation Technician

 • Perform reforestation or forest renewal, including nursery and silviculture operations, site preparation, seeding and tree planting programs, cone collection, and tree improvement.